 Types of integration data

-Integrations generate three basic types of data that you can use in New Relic.
+Integrations generate some basic types of data that you can use in New Relic.

 Numeric measurement data.
 Examples:

 Cloud-based and on-host integrations include pre-built dashboards that display important metrics.

 Live system state and configuration information.
 Examples:

 Changes in inventory generate events in New Relic Infrastructure, so you can easily figure out when performance issues were caused by a change in the system.